 The end of the year can be stressful for clients, too.
 Sending holiday cards is nice, but what if you also touched base with them about their pending cases?
 Set aside time in your calendar to send a quick note to each active client letting them know you are thinking of them and taking care of their cases over the holidays.
 This will go a long way toward good client relations and help fulfill your ethical obligation to stay in touch.

 Carve out some days for yourself and get them on the calendar.
 These can be days you take off work completely (out-of-office reply and all), or days when you calendar getting in some holiday shopping before you come to the office.
 Especially during the holidays, make sure you address your own needs.

 Call in Reinforcements

 If you look at your calendar and see the coming weeks are going to be difficult to manage on your own, look into resources to help you bear the load until the new year.
-This may mean outsourcing some of the legal services you provide, but it could also mean help with managing your personal life to free up space in your world.
+This may mean outsourcing some of the legal services you provide, but it could also mean getting help to manage your personal life.
 Hosting an event at home?
-Perhaps this is the year to have it catered instead of doing the cooking.
+Have it catered.
 Need help gift shopping?
 There are people who help with that!
-Hire a housecleaner or professional Christmas light hanger.
-The possibilities for finding help are endless.
+Hire a house cleaner or professional Christmas light hanger.
+The possibilities are endless.

 If you are coping with substance abuse, make sure you have your resources in order for when you need them.